-- 1. Overall, 4 out of 5 student groups performed at the low to very low range in suspensions. - 2.
-The Students with Disabilities student group has the highest percentage of suspensions with 1.7% of 59 students suspended. - 3.
+- 1. Overall, 3 out of 4 student groups performed at a level 3 or 4 range for suspension rates all students, socioeconomically disadvantaged, and English Learners. - 2.
+The Students with Disabilities student group has the highest percentage of suspensions with 1.8% of 57 students suspended. - 3.
 FES will continue to implement best practices by utilizing the site PBIS team.
 Data will continue to be collected monthly and reviewed.
 The site PBIS team will continue to identify ways to support FES students behaviorally including explicitly communicating and teaching behavior expectations on campus, utilizing a check in/check out system for identified students, developing student leaders through Student Council and Buddy Squad, holding meetings to create behavior plans for students that need behavior accommodations and support, as well as providing incentives for students that consistently demonstrate appropriate behaviors on campus.